gibranmenezes/time-off-manager/README.md

 - Vacation requests have the following statuses:
   - `PENDING`: Awaiting approval.
   - `APPROVED`: Approved by a manager or admin.
-  - `REJECTED`: Rejected by a manager or admin.
+  - `DENIED`: Denied by a manager or admin.
+  - `CANCELLED`: Cancelled by collaborator, manager or admin.

 ## 🛠️ Tech Stack